 I laughed then.

-"If we hadn't found you by 6:30 pm, the rest of the department and all the fire equipment and the K9 unit would have been on our tail, making sure we got you in time!"
+"If we hadn't found you by 6:30 pm, the rest of the fire equipment and the K9 unit would have been on our tail, making sure we got you in time!"

 That felt safe. but I was so glad they had found me without having to cost the expense of a whole team out here to find in the dark.